particle-iot/docs/src/content/hardware/expansion/create-a-custom-cold-chain-solution-using-gen3-devices-and-ble.md

 Now that you can update your asset's temperature every minute (or update the firmware to make it any interval that you would like), it is time to add the business intelligence that your application requires.

-With the data in the Firebase database, you could:

-* Write a Cloud Function that watches for minimum or maximum temperature and send an alert if they are exceeded
+With the data in the Firebase database, you could write a Cloud Function that watches for minimum or maximum temperature and send an alert if they are exceeded:

 ![coldgraph.png](/assets/images/support/coldgraph.png)